jpuentes421/jpuentes421/README.md

 I learned how to navigate a Linux file system and find files and folders including creating files and directories and append text to files.
 Learned basic file parsing techniques including unsorted.

 -Used Kali ophcrack program to crack easy passwords.

+-Used Wireshark to sniff a network and capture user credentials.

 ## Tools
 <img src="https://img.shields.io/badge/-Kali_Linux-557C94?&style=for-the-badge&logo=linux&logoColor=white" />